7uperior/famlafl/README.md

-MlFinlab is a python package which helps portfolio managers and traders who want to leverage the power of machine learning by providing reproducible, interpretable, and easy to use tools.
+MlFinlab-esem (based on MlFinlab of Hudson and Thames Quantitative Research <research@hudsonthames.org>) is a python package which helps portfolio managers and traders who want to leverage the power of machine learning by providing reproducible, interpretable, and easy to use tools.

 ## Installation